demartinezr/niche_modelling_projects/G_medinae/README.md

 ### Realized habitat

 Actual species distributions depend not only on climate but also on habitat structure and landscape conditions.
-In this workflow, habitat availability is approximated using forest cover, assuming the species is associated with intact montane forest ecosystems.
+In this workflow, habitat availability is approximated using forest cover, assuming the species is associated with montane forest ecosystems.

 A threshold of dense canopy cover is used to represent structurally suitable habitat.